-However, omega-3s are notoriously more difficult for Americans to get in their diet.
-In fact, most Westerners consume way more omega-6 fats in the form of vegetable oils and processed foods than is recommended — about 20:1 O6:O3 ratio.
+But omega–3s are notoriously more difficult for Americans to get in their diet.
+Most Westerners consume more omega–6 fats in the form of vegetable oils and processed foods than is recommended — about 20:1 O6:O3 ratio[*].

-Pumpkin seeds don’t just offer a supply of omega-3s, they also provide the inactive omega-6 fatty acid, linoleic acid (LA), which gets converted into anti-inflammatory gamma-linolenic acid (GLA), an anti-inflammatory compound that helps fight free radicals and oxidative stress[*][*].
+Pumpkin seeds don’t just offer a supply of omega–3s — they also provide an inactive omega–6 fatty acid called linoleic acid (LA).
+LA gets converted in your body into gamma-linolenic acid (GLA), an anti-inflammatory compound that helps fight free radicals and oxidative stress[*][*].

 How to Buy and Store Pumpkin Seeds

 Like all of your groceries, quality matters when it comes to choosing and buying your seeds.
-Here’s a short checklist that will help you get the highest-quality seeds possible:
+Here’s what to look for in the highest quality seeds possible:

 - Lightly dry roasted or raw